 Annona cherimola, Annona macrocarpa, Annona muricata, Brazilian Cherimoya, Brazilian Paw Paw, Corossol, Corossol Épineux, Corossolier, Durian Benggala, Ekitafeli, Guanabana, Guanábana, Guanavana, Nangka Blanda, Nangka Londa, Omusitafeli, Paw-Paw, Sirsak, Soursop, Sour Sop, Toge-Banreisi.<br/><br/>

 Overview InformationGraviola is a small evergreen tree.
 The leaves, fruit, seeds, and stem are used to make medicine.

-People use graviola for conditions such as infections caused by bacteria and parasites, cancer, diabetes, to cause vomiting, and many other conditions, but there is no good scientific evidence to support these uses.
-Using graviola can also be unsafe.
+Some people take graviola by mouth for infections caused by bacteria and parasites, cancer, diabetes, and to cause vomiting.
+Some people apply graviola directly to the skin for use as an insect repellent, but there is no good scientific evidence to support any of these uses.

 How does it work?Graviola contains many chemicals that may be active against cancer, as well as disease-causing agents such as bacteria, viruses, and parasites.

 Insufficient Evidence for

 - An infection caused by sand fleas (leishmaniasis).

 - Causing vomiting.

 - Inflammation of the nose and throat.

 - Other conditions.